 When the sun goes down, the lights come on at Elmwood Park Zoo in Norristown.
 The family-oriented display–Wild Lights–includes over one million lights around the property.
 Animal sculptures, light tunnels, and decorated trees ensure a colorful visit as you explore the zoo’s attractions.

 Depending on the night, Wild Nights includes live music and entertainment for the littlest visitors.
-There are also character meet-and-greets with Anna and Elsa from Frozen, carousel rides, and a mini-train that takes kids around.
+There are also character meet-and-greets with Anna and Elsa from Frozen, photos with Santa, carousel rides, and a mini-train that takes kids around.

 See the lights at Shady Brook Farm